 Are you decluttering the house and looking for creative ways to repurpose old magazines?
 I know I certainly am!
-Once a year my daughter comes home with a magazine sales flyer as a fund raiser for school.
-I truly detest those fund raisers but feel I need to do my part to help support the school.
-I therefor buy exactly ONE magazine from her every year.
+Once a year my daughter comes home with a magazine sales flyer as a fundraiser for the school.
+I truly detest those fundraisers but feel I need to do my part to help support the school.
+I, therefore, buy exactly ONE magazine from her every year.
 But somehow, my name is on some list where I randomly get free magazines in the mail every week.
 And I now have WAY too many magazines in this house.
 Upcycling magazines is a great way to declutter your home this month.

 Can old magazines be recycled?

 If you are totally uncrafty and just want to clean out your house, you may ask yourself ‘can magazines be recycled’.
 Well, yes, they can.
 People sometimes think that glossy paper can’t be recycled.
 That may have been true many years ago, but not any longer.